-Yes, just like PLAB, the UKMLA exam is either pass or fail - you need to pass the first part in order to be allowed to take the second, and you need to pass that as well for your licence.
-There are some good news, though: while we know the specifics, it’s not expected for the requirements of passing to significantly increase beyond those for PLAB.
+Yes, just like PLAB, the UKMLA exam is either pass or fail - you need to pass the first part to be allowed to take the second, and you need to pass that for your licence.
+There is some good news, though: while we know the specifics, it’s not expected that passing requirements will significantly increase beyond those for PLAB.
 And if you’re curious, PLAB’s average success rate is about 70%.
-As long as you hit the books, you’re going to be okay!
+As long as you hit the books, you’ll be okay!

 When will UKMLA replace PLAB?

-The UKMLA will replace the PLAB exam in early 2024, for international students first.
+The UKMLA will first replace the PLAB exam in early 2024 for international students.
 You may find 2023 listed in certain places, but that’s because it was the original plan before COVID pushed it back by a year.
 According to the new plan, UK students who will graduate in the academic year 2024-2025 and beyond will also have to sit the UKMLA exam alongside students who have studied abroad.

 How much will the UKMLA cost?

-Currently, there isn’t a lot of information available on how much the UKMLA fees will be.
-The only thing we know for sure is that those who graduate from UK universities will have the costs covered for them by said universities.
-The same, however, does not apply to IMGs and to UK students who chose to study elsewhere.
+Currently, there isn’t much information available on how much the UKMLA fees will be.
+We only know that those who graduate from UK universities will have the costs covered for them by said universities.
+However, the same does not apply to IMGs and UK students who choose to study elsewhere.
 This means that UKMLA for European graduates will, unfortunately, need to be paid out of pocket.

-For them, the price will be high, but it’s doubtful that it’ll be any higher than the costs of PLAB, which is about £1,200 for both parts (and an extra ~£200 for IELTS if you’re an international student).
-It is likely that the price will be slightly lower for UKMLA due to its computerised nature, but until we have an official confirmation (which should happen sometime in 2023), PLAB serves as a good enough reference.
+The price will be high for them, but it’s doubtful that it’ll be any higher than the costs of PLAB, which is about £1,200 for both parts (and an extra ~£200 for IELTS if you’re an international student).
+The price will likely be slightly lower for UKMLA due to its computerised nature, but until we have an official confirmation (which should happen sometime in 2023), PLAB serves as a good enough reference.

 Is UKMLA different from PLAB?

 Given that they’re different exams with different standards organised by different people, the two are naturally very different… But not as different as you might expect.
 They’re both held in two parts, one of which involves a theoretical part, the other being practical.
-The theoretical part (PLAB 1 for PLAB and AKT for UKMLA) is all multiple choice questions with fairly straightforward answers, with the most substantial difference being that AKT is computerised rather than on paper.
+The theoretical part (PLAB 1 for PLAB and AKT for UKMLA) is all multiple-choice questions with fairly straightforward answers.
+The most substantial difference is that AKT is computerised rather than on paper.

-As for the practical part, both PLAB 2 and UKMLA’s CPSA involve doing examinations on patients and then answering questions in a “single best answer”-type format.
-This means that the questions will usually require short, to-the-point answers, and will be about the most likely diagnosis, the best course of treatment, the next steps for the patient, etc. In both cases, it’s simply a matter of testing your knowledge in a more practical environment, and should be no different than interacting with real patients.
+As for the practical part, both PLAB 2 and UKMLA’s CPSA involve examining patients and then answering questions in a “single best answer”-type format.
+This means the questions will usually require short, to-the-point answers about the most likely diagnosis, the best course of treatment, the next steps for the patient, etc. In both cases, it’s simply a matter of testing your knowledge in a more practical environment, and it should be no different than interacting with actual patients.

 UKMLA vs PLAB: Which one is harder?

-If you’re starting to feel some tightness in your chest and shortness of breath after reading this, first, use what you’ve learned preparing for the exam to make sure that you’re not having a heart attack.
+If you’re starting to feel tightness in your chest and shortness of breath after reading this, first, use what you’ve learned preparing for the exam to ensure you do not have a heart attack.
 Second, remind yourself that the difficulty of an exam is entirely subjective.
-99/100 people can tell you that PLAB is easier than UKMLA, but that doesn’t matter one bit to #100, who found UKMLA easier.
-So don’t panic, and prepare for the exam like you would for any other.
+99/100 people can tell you that PLAB is easier than UKMLA, but that doesn’t matter, to #100, who found UKMLA easier.
+So don’t panic, and prepare for the exam like any other.

 Is UKMLA like USMLE?

-They’re similar in that they’re both the exam you need to pass in order to practise medicine in their respective countries.
-The clues are in their names: UKMLA is for the UK, USMLE is for the US.
-Beyond that, however, UKMLA is significantly more different than USMLE than PLAB.
+They’re similar in that they’re both the exam you need to pass to practise medicine in their respective countries.
+The clues are in their names: UKMLA is for the UK, and USMLE is for the US.
+Beyond that, however, UKMLA is significantly more different from USMLE than PLAB.
 For instance, USMLE has three stages as opposed to PLAB/UKMLA’s two, with the additional stage focusing on an all-encompassing exam in biology, biochemistry, pharmacology, genetics and more.
 In addition, USMLE also requires clinical experience in a US hospital, which is done after you already pass its 3 exams.
-Beyond the examinations that are part of UKMLA’s second part, there is no such requirement in place for the UK equivalent.
+Beyond the examinations that are part of UKMLA’s second part, there is no such requirement for the UK equivalent.

 UKMLA vs USMLE: Which one is harder?

-General consensus is that USMLE is significantly harder than UKMLA, and the standards for American doctors are significantly higher than those placed on UK ones.
-In fact, it’s not uncommon for UK med students to study for the USMLA instead of the UKMLA, since in comparison the UKMLA is going to be quite easy and can be passed with a much higher grade.
-So hey, if you’re concerned about the difficulty, take the small comfort that at least you’re not going to be taking the American exam!
+The general consensus is that USMLE is significantly harder than UKMLA, and the standards for American doctors are significantly higher than those for UK ones.
+In fact, it’s not uncommon for UK med students to study for the USMLA instead of the UKMLA since, in comparison, the UKMLA is going to be relatively easy and can be passed with a much higher grade.
+So hey, if you’re concerned about the difficulty, take a small comfort that at least you’re not going to be taking the American exam!

 Still got questions?
 We can help!

-Every year, our student advisors help hundreds of students achieve their dream to study medicine in Europe.
-Not only that, but even after they get into medical school, our advisors continue to guide them on their way, support them and make sure they can get their licence.
-Part of that support includes making sure they’ll pass their final exams, as well as any other major milestones throughout their 6 year programme.
+Every year, our student advisors help hundreds of students achieve their dream of studying medicine in Europe.
+Not only that, but even after they get into medical school, our advisors continue to guide them on their way, support them, and ensure they can get their licence.
+Part of that support includes ensuring they’ll pass their final exams and any other major milestones throughout their 6-year programme.

-If you are about to become a med student yourself and wish to practise in the UK, then you’ll certainly have to take the UKMLA by the time you graduate.
+If you are about to become a med student and wish to practise in the UK, you’ll certainly have to take the UKMLA by the time you graduate.
 And you’ll need all the help you can get!
-Our advisors can answer any questions you may have not just about the exam, but about anything related to the life of a medical student, all while making sure you get accepted into the European med school of your dreams!
+Our advisors can answer any questions you may have, not just about the exam but about anything related to the life of a medical student, all while making sure you get accepted into the European med school of your dreams!
 They’re always available to help through a free consultation.